“How can I become a millionaire in Nigeria?”

 Like I said earlier there are many ideas out there in terms of opportunity you just need to think deep by looking for the missing link and provide that link.
 Truth is Nigerians don’t really know what they want.
 I’m not saying this in a bad way because this is also human nature.

 I’m saying it in the sense that all they, all we want is just comfort and what will make our lives better.
-If you look at the 2 businesses I talked about earlier you’ll realise they offer the same thing comfort and what will make Nigerian lives better.
+If you look at the 2 businesses I talked about earlier you’ll realize they offer the same thing comfort and what will make Nigerian lives better.

 The first help getting a job as a graduate without you carrying C.V and certificates in the sun for submission to companies and the second helps you as a parent to get a tutor for your child without stress.